 In Compose for Desktop 1.6.* and lower, the brush can't be animated without causing recompositions.
 That was fixed last year in Android, but the change is only making its way into CfD 1.7 and later.
 More on this at the end of the article!

 ...and if I were not the pixel peeper that I am, this would be the end of this article.
-However, given that I have forgotten most of my high school trigonometry, and I know better than trusting myself with maths.
-I was not fully convinced that I was creating the brush correctly, so I decided to validate that what I was doing was not just a "happens to look good in this one case" solution.
+However, given that I have forgotten most of my high school trigonometry, and I know better than trusting myself with maths, I was not fully convinced that I was creating the brush correctly.
+I decided to validate that what I was doing was not just a "happens to look good in this one case" solution.

 Ooooh, boy.
 Strap in.